Techniques of Setting Stop-Loss in Gold

 1. Percent of XAUUSD equity balance

-This is based on the percentage of trading account balance that the online trader is willing to risk.
+This is determined by the proportion of the trading account balance that the online trader is prepared to risk.

-If one is willing to risk 2% of account balance then the trader decides how far he will set the order level based on the trade position size that he has bought or sold.
+If someone wants to risk 2% of their account balance, they choose how far to set the order based on the size of the trade they have bought or sold.

 Example: